RM 1,044 Find Cheap Flights from Southeast Asia to the Netherlands

 • How many cities have direct flights to the Netherlands?

 From Southeast Asia, there are direct flights to the Netherlands from 4 cities.
-The city with the most direct flights is Singapore, with 42 direct flights each week.
+The city with the most direct flights is Bangkok, with 49 direct flights each week.

 • How many direct flights to the Netherlands are there each day?